Copestakes History, Family Crest & Coats of Arms

 Early Origins of the Copestakes family

-The surname Copestakes was first found in Yorkshire
+The surname Copestakes was first found in Yorkshire, where they held a family seat from ancient times.

 Early History of the Copestakes family